Tom Conlon: Stevenage

 Having not featured for Peterborough's first-team at the start of the 2014–15 season, Conlon joined League Two side Stevenage on loan on 13 September 2014 for the remainder of the year, with a view to a permanent deal in the January transfer window.
 He made his debut on the same day his loan move was announced, playing the whole match as Stevenage secured a 1–0 victory over Shrewsbury Town at Broadhall Way.
-His deal was made permanent in January 2015, with manager Graham Westley saying he just needed to develop physically to make the most of his technical ability.
+His deal was made permanent in January 2015, with the manager Graham Westley saying he just needed to develop physically to make the most of his technical ability.
 He went on to make 14 appearances during his first season with the Hertfordshire club as they narrowly lost out on promotion after defeat in the League Two play-off semi-final.
 After being given the captain's armband for a pre-season friendly at the age of 19 by new manager Teddy Sheringham, the following season turned out to be Conlon's breakthrough in the first-team.
-He started the opening game of the campaign, a 2–0 home loss to Notts County and was a mainstay in the centre of midfield apart from a five-week period at the end of 2015.
+He started the opening game of the campaign, a 2–0 home loss to Notts County and was a mainstay in the centre of midfield apart from five weeks at the end of 2015.
 Conlon scored the first professional goals of his career in Stevenage's 2–1 away victory over Hartlepool United on 9 February 2016, giving Stevenage their first win in nine matches.
-The first goal was a left-footed long-range effort that flew into the top corner, before his second of the match came from close range to double his side's lead.
-He made 35 appearances in all competitions during the season, without scoring any further goals, as Stevenage finished the season in 18th place.
+The first goal was a left-footed long-range effort that flew into the top corner before his second of the match came from close range to double his side's lead.
+He made 35 appearances in all competitions during the season without scoring any further goals, as Stevenage finished the season in 18th place.